Boyle-Lab/minimera/DOCUMENTATION.markdown

 9. llqr\-end: end of the longest low\-quality region, blank if none exists

+10. lq\-total: number of bases in all low\-quality regions in the read

-10. processing\-time\-microsec: how long minimera took to process this read
+11. processing\-time\-microsec: how long minimera took to process this read

 New columns may be added after these in future versions of Minimera, so when processing foldbacks.csv make sure to allow extra columns if you want to remain